-A great way to let a child’s imagination grow is to allow them free-play where they get to choose exactly what they want to do by following their instincts.
-In this kind of scenario, the child psychology behind the positive benefits relates to the fact that there is no right or wrong to do it.
+A great way to let a child’s imagination grow is to allow them free play where they get to choose exactly what they want to do by following their instincts.
+In this kind of scenario, the child psychology behind the positive benefits relates to the fact that there is no right or wrong to doing it.

 When the play involved isn’t directed by the adult, it can work to develop a child’s independence, well-being and confidence and being in charge of their own make-believe world can also help them to explore their own feelings and make sense of all the new things they’re encountering every day.

 Exercise Results in Increased Physical Wellbeing